Recent Storm Damage Posts

 FEMA not only provides help after a disaster but also before a storm hits and when it’s underway.
-For example, they will help prepare as much as possible for a major flood, assist with evacuations before and during the flooding and provide financial assistance for damage afterward.
+For example, they will help prepare as much as possible for a major flood, assist with evacuations before and during the flooding, and provide financial assistance for damage afterward.

 Prepare Ahead of Time

-It is helpful to take before and after photos of your property (residence, vehicles, and other personal property) in case you begin the repair process before an adjuster comes out to assess the damage.
-You could possibly be reimbursed for some of these expenses.
+It is helpful to take before and after photos of your property (residence, vehicles, and other personal property) if you begin the repair process before an adjuster comes out to assess the damage.
+You could be reimbursed for some of these expenses.
 Know what your property insurance covers and does not cover.
 After the storm, you will need to apply for disaster assistance and make an insurance claim.
 Some forms of financial assistance are income-dependent.

-What To Know About Mitigation and Restoration
+What to Know About Mitigation and Restoration

 1. Mitigation Helps Prevent Damage